etKing666/attack_tree/README.md

    HINT: If the node is: '/Business/Threat_Category/Threat_Name' you should enter Threat_Name to select the node.

+   Because the tree is drawn on a grid, it is easier to follow the layout and also observe the difference between the leaf nodes of the same level.

    - Offers the ability to work with various .json files without having to exit the application.
 You can store your .json files to *data* folder and load them one by one to memory by entering the file name.
    - Calculates the values for the leaf nodes and the overall threat rating based on the user input.